 7. Zerg Rush (Google Search)

-Referencing the seminal real-time strategy game Starcraft, Zerg Rush is a little simpler than Blizzard’s seminal game.
+Referencing the seminal real-time strategy game Starcraft, Zerg Rush is a little simple than Blizzard’s seminal game.
 For those who have never played Starcraft, the Zerg are a race of insect-like aliens.
 Performing a “Zerg Rush” requires a player to quickly amass a large army of weak units and use them to overwhelm an enemy.

 Search “Zerg Rush” in Google and prepare yourself as Google Os swarm in from all corners of your screen.
 Eventually the Os will destroy the search results, but you can eliminate them by clicking on them with your mouse.
 How long can you last?